Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter32.md

 1. Tap on the hamburger menu.
 2. Press on **inzzii Webshop**.
 3. On the left another menu will appear => push on **Webshop Payment Settings**.
-4. First step you can take is activating **Pay Later on Delivery**
+4. First option you can activate is **Pay Later on Delivery**.
+> **note:** For this and the next two Pay Later options it's useless to activate them if you haven't activated them at **Web Order Settings**. .
-5. Next step you can take is activating **Pay Later on Pickup**
+5. Next option you can activating is **Pay Later on Pickup**
-6. **Pay later on Table Orders**
+6. Last postponed payment option is **Pay later on Table Orders**
-> **note:**
 7. The next setting is for activating your **Mollie** account.
-> **note:** Mollie is one of the most used **Online Payment Method** in Europe.
-After you have activated you Mollie account at [Mollie](https://www.mollie.com/en) you can fill in your two API keys; one for testing in inzzii test=mode and your live API key for real payments.
+Mollie is one of the most used **Online Payment Method** in Europe.
+* After you have activated you Mollie account at [Mollie](https://www.mollie.com/en)
+* You can fill in your two API keys you got from **Mollie**; one for testing in inzzii test-mode and the other one is live API key for real payments.

 8. This setting is for activating your **Swish** Merchant account.
-If you as a company are affiliated with one of the following banks you can use Swish he following banks supports Swish directly:
+If you as a company are affiliated with one of the following banks you can use Swish directly: Danske Bank, Handelsebanken, Länsförsäkringar, Nordea, SEB, Sparbanken Syd, Swedbank, marginalen bank or Svea.

-Danske Bank
-Handelsebanken
-Länsförsäkringar
-Nordea
-SEB
-Sparbanken Syd
-Swedbank
-marginalen bank
-Svea
-Go to the [Swiss.nu](https://www.swish.nu/company) site to check and activate.
-If you have done this you can fill in the needed API's at this section.
+* Go to the [Swiss.nu](https://www.swish.nu/company) site to check and activate.
+* If you have done this you can fill in the needed API's at this section.
-9. This is a special setting, it cant be required in a normal sence.
+9. This is a special setting, it cant be required in a normal sense.
 If you want to use the **TopR** payment method you need to contact the following company =>.
 10. The Last setting is called **Swedbank**.
-If your living in Sweden you can contact Swedbank via this link
+If your company is in Sweden you can contact [Swedbank](https://www.swedbankpay.se/vara-losningar/ta-betalt-online).
+*
 11. Tap **Save**.